What to look for in a removal service

 There is also a middle ground: run a free scan to understand your exposure, manually opt out of the 3-5 sites that bother you most, and use a service to handle the long tail.
 This is a perfectly valid approach and one we support.

-Are data broker removal services worth it?
+Are data privacy removal services worth it?

 It depends on your exposure.
 If your data appears on a handful of sites, manual opt-out is manageable.
 If you are listed on 10 or more brokers -- which is common for anyone who has owned property, registered to vote, or had a phone number for several years -- a removal service saves significant time and handles the ongoing re-monitoring that most people will not do manually.
-The average American appears on 30-40 data broker sites.
+The average American appears on 30-40 broker sites.

 Why do data brokers relist my information after removal?